khyperia/Clam/README.md

 ### Included lua scripts (at the moment):

+##### colors.lua:

+A very basic kernel that is essentially just boilerplate to fork for other scripts.
+Good to start with if someone would like to make their own script.

 ##### mandelbrot.lua:

 Renders either the juliabrot/mandelbrot set.
 Eventually a helptext will be included when pressing "h" while the script is running, for now it is here:

 wasd: move around

 rf: zoom in/out

 j: toggle juliabrot/mandelbrot set

 u: set the juliabrot C value to the coordinates of the center of the screen

 p: take a render (edit the script code to set image size)

 ##### mandelbox.lua: